- Reduced costs overall, with the cost of living being 300% less than in the U.S.

 - Proximity to the U.S. with shared time zones, making it easier to collaborate

 - Growing talent with more than 130,000 tech graduates per year

 - Cultural similarities with other North American countries

-If your organization is looking to hire in Mexico, you’ll have access to top tech talent that won’t infringe on your budget.
+If your organization is hiring developers in Mexico, you’ll have access to top tech talent that won’t infringe on your budget.
 However, you’ll want to remain aware of a handful of Mexican labor laws and working requirements before doing so.
+The country has also updated teleworking obligations on employers.
 Here’s what you need to know to ensure your business is fully compliant as it expands to Mexico.

 Many employers in the U.S. don’t have limits regarding their employee’s work hours, so long as their compensation is aligned.
 However, there are specific hours in which employees can work in Mexico.
 So, if you’re hoping to hire in this country, know that your team members won’t be working around the clock.

 Typical business hours are the same as in countries like the U.S., from 8:00 a.m. – 6:00 p.m., with three different work shifts recognized:

 - Day shifts: 8 hours between 6:00 a.m. – 8:00 p.m., 48 hours per week maximum

 - Night shifts: 7 hours between 8:00 p.m. – 6:00 a.m., 42 hours per week maximum

 - Mixed: 7 ½ hours between both day and night hours, with the night shift not exceeding 3 ½ hours, 45 hours per week maximum